Truth #1: Clothing reviews will be outdated soon

 Sure, clothing reviews will be outdated before too long—some of the specific items we review here on AOW won’t be available by the time you read the review.
 Or they will have updated the fit or style so we don’t like it as well…or like it even better.

 But there are great outdoor brands that continue to make high-quality, stylish, well-fitting apparel year after year.

 Find brands that make clothes you like, fit your body type and fit your budget.
 Shop those brands and you won’t run out of options.
 When I find something I especially love, I go back for 2-3 more if I can since, inevitably, the fit and colors will change after a year or two.

-My favorite outdoor/performance clothing comes from just a handful of companies:
+My personal favorite outdoor/performance clothing comes from just a handful of companies:

-Admittedly, clothing reviews are going to be really subjective.
-We’re all shaped different, like different styles, live in varying climates, will use our clothing for different activities.
+Admittedly, clothing reviews are going to be highly subjective.
+We’re all shaped differently, like different styles, live in different climates, and use our apparel for different activities.
 But I’ll give it a try!

 Whether it’s to stay warm or stay cool, today’s synthetic fabrics have come a long way.
-While I still buy some cotton and wool-blend items, I’m steering more and more towards “high-tech” materials.
+I still buy some cotton and wool-blend items (especially wool socks).
+But I’m steering more and more towards high-tech materials.
 Especially in what I wear for specific activities.